C. Cybele Raver

 Raver is also a dedicated teacher.
 Prior to holding a Cornelius Vanderbilt Chair at Vanderbilt, she was a faculty member at NYU for 13 years, most recently as a professor of applied psychology.
 Previously, she held faculty positions at the University of Chicago’s Harris School of Public Policy and Cornell University’s Department of Human Development.

 Beyond her roles in higher education, Raver advises various local and federal government agencies, working with them to promote healthy development and learning among children ranging from birth to the third grade.

-A native of New York City, Raver received her B.A. from Radcliffe College of Harvard University, where she studied psychology and filmmaking.
+A native of New York City, Raver earned her B.A. magna cum laude from Harvard University, where she studied psychology and filmmaking.
 She later earned her Ph.D. in developmental psychology from Yale University.